-A word of warning, these houseplants can grow up to 8 feet tall, so if you’re not looking for a tall houseplant, this isn’t the one for you.
+A word of warning, these houseplants can grow up to 8 feet tall, so if you’re not looking for a tall houseplant that needs some tending and pruning, this isn’t the one for you.

 Pansy Orchids for example have no known toxic side effects to either cats or dogs, so you’re safe to place these stunning houseplants in your home.